JafarAkhondali/openpixi-openpixi_javascript-securityfix-297416/README.md

 The following things are needed for ping pong rendering in our case:

-* a separate scene aswell as camera and a full screen quad to which the textures can be bound
+* a separate scene as well as camera and a full screen quad to which the textures can be bound

    the quad is a simple mesh created using the THREE.PlaneGeometry, the camera is positioned in a way that the mesh appears full screen.
 The mesh is part of this off-screen scene.
 A scene-object consists of a geometry and a material.